vippsas/userinfo-api/userinfo-api-faq.md

 With the
 [Vipps Login API](https://developer.vippsmobilepay.com/docs/APIs/login-api/)
-the merchant can retrieve updated infomation every time the user logs in.
+the merchant can retrieve updated information every time the user logs in.

 ## How can we detect users' consent removal?